Introduction

 Building Automation

-I left Honeywell in 2016 to join Airon HVAC and Control, a small controls company based in Burlington, Ontario.
+I left Honeywell in 2016 to join a small controls company based in Burlington, Ontario.
 It was my first experience with installing controls systems from scratch and my first experience with hiring.
 The smaller company was stretched thin across Southern Ontario, and I even had a job in California!
-I was getting frustrated with the travel time and did not last a year.
-I found an opportunity to work a lot less, trade the bucket in a boiler room for a large desk in an air conditioned space, and earn considerably more.
+I became frustrated with travel time and did not last a year.
+I was disappointed by displays of poor emotional control from the owner and outsized egoism from people in positions of power at the company.

 Software Development